-Anastasya described her insight to the Pacific Legal Scholars Program as, "Through this program, I was not only informed about the real rigors of Law School, but I was also given an invaluable advantage in understanding how to work with, and love the law."
+Anastasya described her experience in the Pacific Legal Scholars Program: "Through this program, I was not only informed about the real rigors of Law School, but I was also given an invaluable advantage in understanding how to work with, and love the law."

-She described the Pacific Legal Scholars Program as, "I don't have any lawyers in my family, and I never knew any before the PLS program.
+Kelly described her experience in the Pacific Legal Scholars Program: "I don't have any lawyers in my family, and I never knew any before the PLS program.
 I had no idea what Law School was like, and little idea what to expect out of the career I hoped to go into beyond what I had seen on TV.
 I find myself more prepared than the average student in my entering class, and it is all due to the experience and knowledge I gained as a Pacific Legal Scholar.
 I can't recommend it enough."